plugorgau/plugorgau.github.io/content/events/2018/matrix.md

 ---
-title: "August Talk: What is the Matrix?"
+title: "What is the Matrix?"
 date: 2018-08-14T18:00:00+08:00
 presenters:
   - Michael Collins